 The stats might surprise you!

 The Australian Bureau of Statistics reports on drug-induced deaths.
-In their latest report they say: “In 2016, an individual dying from a drug induced death in Australia was most likely to be a middle aged male, living outside of a capital city who is misusing prescription drugs such as benzodiazepines or oxycodone in a polypharmacy (the use of multiple drugs) setting.
+In their latest report they say: “In 2016, an individual dying from a drug-induced death in Australia was most likely to be a middle-aged male, living outside of a capital city who is misusing prescription drugs such as benzodiazepines or oxycodone in polypharmacy (the use of multiple drugs) setting.
 The death was most likely to be an accident.
-This profile is quite different from that in 1999, where a person who died from a drug induced death was most likely to be younger (early 30s) with morphine, heroin or benzodiazepines detected on toxicology at death.”
+This profile is quite different from that in 1999, where a person who died from a drug-induced death was most likely to be younger (the early 30s) with morphine, heroin or benzodiazepines detected on toxicology at death.”

 While the public perception is that illicit drugs such as methamphetamines (including the drug Ice) are the biggest problem in Australia, prescription drugs actually cause the most drug-induced deaths.
 Those drug-induced deaths are typically in older Australians (45 years and over) and result from the use of benzodiazepines and prescription opiates.